belodetek/black.box/README.md

 9. for issues, please contact [support](mailto:blackbox@belodedenko.me) or `#netflix-proxy` on Freenode IRC.

 # dashboard
 The device dashboard is accessible by navigating to [black.box](http://blackbox.local/) URL while connected to the `black.box` Wi-Fi network or from the LAN.
+Please do not share your device GUID(s) (the long alpa-numeric string you see in the dashboard URL) as they are effectively credentials for anyone to access your devices settings and modify them.
+So, keep them secret.

 ![black.box dashboard](https://raw.githubusercontent.com/ab77/black.box/master/images/dashboard.png)